Foreign Language Requirement

 Statement of Philosophy

 Because language and culture are intrinsically linked, your experience abroad will be greatly enhanced if you have proficiency with the language of the country where you will be studying.
-The Brandeis University Foreign Language Requirement for study abroad is designed to help deepen your knowledge of the country and culture in which you will be studying.
+The Brandeis University World Language Requirement for study abroad is designed to help deepen your knowledge of the country and culture in which you will be studying.
 The requirement as stated above encourages you to pursue language study prior to study abroad when the language is part of the Brandeis University curriculum.
 Where Brandeis University does not offer language study, you are given the opportunity to begin such studies abroad.

 Please note that many programs on our Approved Program List require at least one year of college-level language study and many require a minimum of two years of college-level language proficiency or the equivalent.
 Even though Arabic, Chinese, German, Japanese and Russian are not included in the Brandeis University requirements above, please note that previous and ongoing study in these languages is strongly encouraged.